ZippyMagician/ayr/specs/README.md

 * [Library functions](#library-functions)

 ## Array Model
-`ayr` uses the boxed array model, similar to [APL](https://dyalog.com) and [J](https://jsoftware.com).
+`ayr` uses the based array model, similar to [BQN](https://github.com/mlochbaum/BQN/blob/master/doc/based.md).
 Values can be scalars, vectors, or matrices.
 These correspond to rank 0, 1, and 2 data respectively.
 <br>*Note: higher rank data will be supported in the future*

 ### Examples